Utah Administrative Code

 (a) provide consistent definitions; and

-(b) assign responsibilities and procedures for a Board developed and directed comprehensive assessment system for all students, as required by state and federal law.
+(b) assign responsibilities and procedures for the administration of statewide assessments, as required by state and federal law.

-(1) "Benchmark reading assessment" means the Dynamic Indicators of Basic Early Literacy Skills or DIBELS assessment that is administered to a student in grade 1, grade 2, and grade 3 at the beginning, middle, and end of year.
+(1) "Benchmark reading assessment" means the Board approved literacy assessment that is administered to a student in grade 1, grade 2, and grade 3 at the beginning, middle, and end of year.

 (4) "English language proficiency assessment" means the World-class Instructional Design and Assessment (WIDA) Assessing Comprehension in English State-to-State (ACCESS), which is designed to measure the acquisition of the academic English language for an English Learner student.